-Because AB 1534 refers to primary care, including but not limited to preventive services, acute and chronic conditions, and psychosocial issues, CHBRP's medical effectiveness review for AB 1534 focused on non-HIV comorbidities, such as diabetes and hypertension.
-CHBRP searched for studies of HIV specialists who are PCPs compared to HIV specialists who are not PCPs, and was again unable to identify a study.
+Because AB 993 refers to primary care, including but not limited to preventive services, acute and chronic conditions, and psychosocial issues, CHBRP's medical effectiveness review for AB 993 focused on non-HIV comorbidities, such as diabetes and hypertension.
 One study was found that focuses on the impact of provider's experience/expertise with HIV patients on the care they provide for primary care services.
 An additional study was found that examined noncommunicable disease and cancer screenings by HIV care model type.